-Most Cloud PBX providers offer their service for a monthly fee per user.
+Most Cloud PBX providers offer services based on a monthly per user fee.
 For example, say you have 20 employees in your office.
 That means you’ll pay a fee for each of your employees to have access to the Cloud phone system.
 The cost depends on not only your VoIP provider but the calling features you want.
-You can find plans starting as low as $15 a month per user but you’ll see the cost rise as their capability increases.
+You can find plans starting as low as $15 a month per user but you’ll see the cost rise as capability increases.

 If your current PBX phone system is several years old, your phones may not be compatible for VoIP, and they may not be able to use the more advanced features.
 Upgrades to some traditional phone systems are possible; however, it’s important to do a full cost comparison.
 It can save you money in the long run.